Runtime Configuration

 Models endpoint

-The models: section controls the /v1/models listing endpoint.
+The models: section controls the public /v1/models listing endpoint.

 models: